Table of Contents

 </html>

-As you can see we are using the method "open()" to open the bot.
-For more information, about this methods, please check here
+As you can see, we are using the method "open()" to open the bot.
+For more information about this method, please check here.

 To hide the widget, you must add the code below in the Design / Advanced / Add CSS section: